Edited on Jun 22, 2026

 Three findings should change how brands think about talent deals.

-Operators outscore personalities by 31 points.
+Operators outscore personalities by 31 points

 Platforms compound.
 Posts decay.

-Legal precedent travels.
+Legal precedent travels

 Drake landed at number twenty-four largely because the AI voice-clone case put his name into the AI-rights conversation across every engine.
 Talent who establish legal precedent on AI likeness — in any jurisdiction — receive durable, multi-engine recognition as foundational figures in the conversation.
-For brands, that’s a measurement opportunity, not a warning.
-Talent involved in the AI-rights conversation are visible to the engines that increasingly mediate purchase decisions.
+For brands, that's a measurement opportunity, not a warning.
+Talent involved in the AI-rights conversation are visible to the surfaces that increasingly mediate purchase decisions.

-What changes Monday morning?
+What changes Monday morning

 If you're a brand marketer, your shortlist needs a new column.
 Fame, fit, and reach are still on the spreadsheet.
 AI fluency belongs there too — not as a tiebreaker, but as a signal of where the talent will be visible eighteen months from now.